Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 No.

-It's just just don't like it, lad.
+Just don't like it, lad.

-Uh they have a castle in the town that is still used officially by the council and as offices for local businesses.
+They have a castle in the town that is still used officially by the council and as offices for local businesses.

-So nice to see spaces, perhaps.
+So nice to see.

-Still laugh.
+Still have.

-yeah, event space.
+Yeah, event space.

 Could be either.